6ill/chat-qna-ai-bot/README.md

 A full-stack AI-powered assistant for uploading, storing, and chatting with your personal documents.
 Built with **NestJS**, **React**, **LangChain**, **Ollama**, **ChromaDB**, and **PostgreSQL**.

+**⚠ Warning:** This application may run very slowly on local machines, especially during document insertion into the vector database and answer generation, unless you have a GPU or high-performance hardware.

 ---

 ## Features